GSA/digitalgov.gov/content/posts/2013-05-15-what-is-a-civic-hacker.md

 ---
+url: /2013/05/15/what-is-a-civic-hacker/
 date: 2013-05-15 3:21:12 -0400
-title: 'What is a Civic Hacker?'
+title: What is a Civic Hacker?
 summary: 'The&nbsp;National Day of Civic Hacking&nbsp;is bringing together thousands of civic hackers on June 1st and 2nd.
 But what is a civic hacker, anyway? &amp;#8220;Civic hackers&amp;#8221; as we think about it for the&nbsp;National Day of Civic Hacking&nbsp;are technologists, civil servants, designers, entrepreneurs, engineers &amp;#8211; anybody'
-authors: [lnelson]
+authors:
+  - lnelson
 categories:
   - Code
   - Managing Digital